 Station arrival

 A train with no Wi-Fi access arrives at a station and the passengers want to connect to the AP.
 A small number (less than 25%) of the passengers will remain in the AP range when the train leaves, 90 seconds after arrival.
+Large portion of passengers will leave within 10 seconds.